kashed-data/simplifi_report_download/README.md

 Hello!
 This is the first file I put on GitHub.
 It's a python script to retrieve the latest report in Simpl.fi DSP for a schedule report template.
-I made some changes to the code since it was last verified as working, so it may need some tweaking to work if you stumble open this and use it.
+I made some changes to the code since it was last verified as working, so it may need some tweaking to work if you stumble upon this and use it.